 VAT treatment of Options and Option Premiums is the latest public clarification issued by the Federal Tax Authority (FTA) vide clarification No: VATP014.
-This article provides an insight into the taxability of options and option premiums in the light of the above-mentioned public clarification issued by FTA.
+This article provides an insight into the taxability of options and options premiums in the light of the above-mentioned public clarification issued by FTA.

-What is an options and options premium?
+What is the options and options premium?

 A financial option is a contract which gives the buyer (i.e. the owner or holder of the option) the right, but not the obligation, to buy or sell an underlying financial instrument (equity shares, debt securities) at a specified price (i.e. strike price) prior to or on a specified future date.